SAP-samples/teched2023-DT260/exercises/ex2/README.md

 Maintain the tests for validation in your DTV project.

 ### Exercise 2.2.1 Maintain systems
-In this exercise, systems are specified that you want to participate in data validation.
-Usually, these systems are SAP ECC as source and SAP S/4 HANA as target for conversion process.
-For SAP S/4HANA upgrade process, the source is the current release and the target is the release that you want to upgrade to. </i>
+In this exercise, systems are specified that shall participate in data validation.
+Usually, these systems are SAP ECC as source and SAP S/4HANA as target for conversion process.
+Note : For SAP S/4HANA upgrade process, the source is the current release and the target is the release that you want to upgrade to. </i>

 1. Double click on step Maintain Sytems.
 <br>![](/exercises/ex2/images/Maintain%20systems/image-0.png)